jchanvfx/NodeGraphQt/api/html/_sources/widgets.rst.txt

 Widgets
 #######

+Custom widgets included in the NodeGraphQt module.

 Properties Bin
 **************

-The ``PropertiesBinWidget`` is a list widget for displaying and editing a nodes properties.
+The :class:`NodeGraphQt.PropertiesBinWidget` is a list widget for displaying and editing a nodes properties.

 .. image:: _images/prop_bin.png
     :width: 950px